simbathesailor/simbathesailor.dev/src/pages/getting-into-google/index.md

 There were some good youtube channels also which made me fit into this interview groove.
 Most useful were **freecodecamp** algorithms track, striver live sessions on solving leetcode challenge.
 And man, when you see **striver** doing live leetcode without sweating it out and with complete clarity, you will go wow.
 I learned a lot of concepts quickly on those youtube streams than by reading any fat books.
 I am not adding any links here, go ahead and search for them on youtube.

-> Clarity and ability to manoeuvre data structures is that needed in the interview.
+> Clarity and ability to manoeuvre data structures is what needed in the interview.

 ---